sonata-nfv/sonata-nfv.github.io/index.md

 ### Service Platform

-SONATA's Service Platform (SP) is where:
+5GTANGO's Service Platform (SP) is where:

 * users are created, authenticated and authorized;
 * packages, containing (network) services and (virtual network) functions descriptions, are on-boarded, validated and stored in the catalogue.
 A service or a function can bring with it a specific manager, which may change the default behaviour the SP has for specific aspect of that service's or function's lifecycle (e.g., placement, scaling, etc.);